Filter By Department

 Tammi holds a bachelor’s degree in business administration, with majors in accounting and finance, from Ashland University and a master’s degree in business administration from Case Western Reserve University.
 She is also a certified public accountant.

-Anthony earned a bachelor’s degree in business administration from Saint Bonaventure University in New York and went on to earn an MBA from Cleveland State University.
+Anthony earned a bachelor’s degree in business administration from Saint Bonaventure University in New York and an MBA from Cleveland State University.
 In addition to his academic credentials, he is also a Chartered Alternative Investment Analyst.

 Senior Fund Accountant